Last Updated on March 1, 2023 by Lori Geurin

 For every hour you sit, get up, and walk around.
 Multiple health issues have been linked to sitting for long periods.

 You may be sitting in one spot for a long time at work.
 You can set a timer to do a walk every hour.
-This can help keep your body and mind alert and also prevent the negative effects of sitting too long.
+This can help keep your body and mind alert and prevent the adverse effects of sitting too long.

-This leads me to the next health tip…
+This leads me to the following health tip…

 8. Take a 30-minute walk.

 Walking decreases blood pressure and strengthens bones.
-If you don’t like exercising but still want to get the benefits, walking is an excellent choice!
+Walking is an excellent choice if you don’t like exercising but still want to get the benefits!

-Plus, the idea of walking more and driving less is a simple one.
+Plus, the idea of walking more and driving less is simple.
 Walking burns calories.

 But, wait a minute, there’s more!